 Home Inspectors in Montana are regulated by the Montana Department of Labor & Industry as of January 01, 2020.

-Licensing requirements and qualifications include:
+Licensing requirements

-• Is a member of a national home inspector association.
+• Join a national home inspector association

-• pay the $80 application fee
+• Pay the $80 application fee

-Contact Info:
+Contact Information:

 Montana Department of Labor & Industry